Background

 There will be a mix of roller skiing and shooting.
 Everyone will attend an introduction at 09.45, then we will split into roller skiing and shooting groups.

 The Level 2 course will include a re-cap of the skills covered in the beginners' course, and will go on to develop skills.
 It is a good progression if you have done the beginners' course or if you have experience of biathlon on snow.
-Martin now has harnesses for the rifles, so areas covered will include taking the rifle on and off, and transitioning from rollerskis into shooting on the range.
+Areas covered include -

 The Venues